CoolBeansProgramming/CoolBeansProgramming/README.md

 ## Currently Working On

-* Machine Learning – studying concepts with Stanford CS229 and applying what I learn using Hands-On Machine Learning (Géron) and Python.
+* Machine Learning – studying concepts with Stanford CS229 and applying what I learn using Hands-On Machine Learning (Géron) and Python
   - Current Algorithm: Multiple Linear Regression
   - Current Project: using the Ames, IA housing data set to predict the selling price of a home